haithcockce/learning-stuff/docs/training/slab-slub.md

                         goto load_freelist;  // refer to steps 3. or 4. for the load_freelist code path
         ```

-# The rest of this is under construction

 #### Freeing a slub object (`kmem_cache_free`)

 0. First, grab the `kmem_cache` the object is in checking against the passed in `kmem_cachee` to ensure it matches.